SaFrMo/webpack-boilerplate/README.md

 Webpack Boilerplate
 ===========

-> Webpack Boilerplate with Babel, SASS, jQuery and lodash on board
+> Webpack Boilerplate with SASS, jQuery and lodash on board

 # Requirements
 You only need <b>node.js</b> pre-installed and you’re good to go.
 If you don’t want to work with jQuery or lodash, just remove it from the node packages and the webpack config.